 This is the main event of the clambake - it needs to be done right.
-As we all know, seafood does not have a long shelf life so it is very important that it is still chilled and alive and kicking when the bake begins.
-Make sure to purchase your lobster, littlenecks (or soft-shell clams) and shrimp the same day or a day in advance.
+As we all know, seafood does not have a long shelf life so it is very important that it is still chilled and alive and kicking when the clambake begins.
+Make sure to purchase your littlenecks (or soft-shell clams), lobster, and shrimp the same day or a day in advance.
 The fresher, the better.

 2. Pit Vs. Pot

-Traditionally, clambakes take place outdoors and require you to dig a pit for the steaming process.
+A traditional beach clambake entails digging a pit to steam slams.
 This may not be legal in many locations and the preparation time is increased due to digging (approximately 36" deep and wide) and gathering nonporous rocks and wood for the fire.
 You would also need to layer your ingredients with seaweed in between to ensure moisture is retained.
-That being said, using a pit to steam has a higher risk of food not being cooked all the way through, so be careful.
-This is a true summer experience, however, if you take the time and plan ahead for it.
+The clambake pit method also runs a higher risk of food not being cooked all the way through, so be careful.
+That being said, if you want to host a true New England clam bake experience take the time and plan ahead and steam clams in a pit.

-The alternative method would be to use a steamer.
+The alternative method would be to use a clambake pot.
+Clambake steamers contain a water bath pot on the bottom with typically two or more steamer tiers.
 No digging required, you save time on preparations and clean-up and, of course, it is completely legal.
-Checking to make sure all food is cooked through is also easier using a steamer rather than a pit.
+Checking to make sure all food is cooked through is also easier using a clambake pot rather than a pit.
 Start with steaming the lobsters, then add your corn and red-skinned potatoes (after about 10 minutes) followed by the smaller ingredients such as your clams and shrimp.

 3. Make It Yours